whardier/indicted/README.md

 Take for example the following data.
 This structure is being used to reduce relationships between a parent object and sub objects.
 This allows us to create indexes that help with relationships rather than making multiple calls to a database.
 This is just an example structure of a document.
+This specific structure will benifit heavily from a multi-value index on 'subdata._id'.

 ```javascript
 {